Greasable or NON Greasable -- Which one is correct?

 Now the big question is WHY do you want to change over from the NON Greasable to the Greasable?

 It appears that many people think that the NON Greasable is a "bad thing" and you automatically think that the greasable is better.
 This may be true in some cases but for the person who is not into regular maintenance this can be a big mistake.
-You should consider that you have gotten many years and 50,000 to 80,000 miles and MORE on that NON greasable CV driveshaft before requiring any service.
+You should always consider the number of years and the number of miles you have driven with the non greaseable parts to make your decision.
+Most often 50,000 to 80,000 miles and MORE on that NON greasable CV driveshaft before requiring any service.
 You never once greased it and it has served you well through some of the worst conditions.

 There is nothing wrong with NON greasable parts....in fact they can deliver the same and in most cases more trouble free miles than any greasable part.
 This is exteremely helpful with off road vehicles that get into the mud and water regularly.